jmptrader/encore-cmd/README.md

 Tested
 ------

-encore-cmd can also be used to manage Debian and Ubuntu servers from Windows (tested using Git Bash from GitHub).
+encore-cmd can be used to configure Debian and Ubuntu servers from Windows (tested using Git Bash from GitHub).
 However, the output is not color-coded unlike with Linux-based distros.
 Needs testing from the community for RPM-based servers.
 My setup is just Virtual Box and Turnkey Linux (no need for Vagrant which is just another abstraction).
 Remember: use interface, not abstraction.

 ToDo